thedavidmeister/cljs-i18n/README.md

 Both take a number/string to be formatted/parsed as the first arg and optional k/v pairs for other options.

+Uncached versions `i18n.number/-format` and `i18n.number/-parse` are available if memory pressure is a concern.

 See `i18n.number` tests for examples of both.

 ### Shared options